Bugs at the Museum

-Depending on class or grade level size, teachers can choose to schedule a single program or a “double header”.
+Depending on class or grade level size, teachers can choose to schedule a single program or a “double header.”

 Single Programs offered by MBHI are one hour long with extra time available to explore the exhibits at MNHC before or after the program.
 These programs can accommodate up to 30 students at a time.

 Double Header Programs work best for large groups.
 Large groups would be broken up into two smaller groups of 30 or less in each.
 In the morning group 1 would participate in a program led by MBHI while group 2 experiences a program facilitated by the MNHC.
 After a break for lunch, the two groups would flip flop and experience the program that their peers in the other group did that morning.
-By the end of the day all of the students, will have experienced one program led by the Missoula Butterfly House & Insectarium and one led by the Montana Natural History Center.
+By the end of the day, all of the students will have experienced one program led by the Missoula Butterfly House and Insectarium and one led by the Montana Natural History Center.

 We are flexible as well – do you have a small group that wants to do two programs in one day, both run by the Butterfly House?
 Great!
 Or maybe your small group is wanting an MBHI program in the morning and a MNHC program in the afternoon?
 Sure thing!
 Scheduling a program with either just the MNHC or just MBHI is also a great option.
 Drop us a line with your ideas or needs and we can see what we can do to make them happen for you.

 If you are interested in a double header field trip experience we recommend following one of two potential schedules/flows.
 Please note that while we are happy to offer the outdoor classroom space as a spot for lunch, there are no indoor lunch spots available at the Montana Natural History Center.
 Please consider the weather when planning your field trips.

 30 minutes: All students, both groups, explore the MNHC exhibit area

 30 minutes: All students, both groups, have lunch outside in the MNHC outdoor classroom